ReactiveSets/toubkal/README.md

     - pipelet to resolve node module files absolute path
     - pipelet to add timestamp attribute to values
     - pipelet to add events metadata attributes
+    - pipelet to auto-increment an attribute
+    - pipelet to set the flow attribute

 Version 0.1.0 - April 8th 2013: